Katy ISD holds active shooter drill at Tompkins High School

-KATY, Texas (KIAH)– Yesterday, Tompkins High School in Katy Independent School District hosted an active shooter drill to ensure that law enforcement agencies and the district were prepared in the event they were ever faced with an active shooter on their campus.
+KATY, Texas (KIAH)– On Wednesday, Tompkins High School in the Katy Independent School District hosted an active shooter drill to ensure that law enforcement agencies and the district were prepared in the event they were ever faced with an active shooter on their campus.

 The drill was put together by Katy ISD along with Fort Bend County Homeland Security and Emergency Management, Local EMS, Fire and Law enforcement agencies.
 CW39 was not allowed inside the campus during the drill, but we were allowed outside the campus to gather footage of the activity from the outside.
 The campus had law enforcement outside, several emergency vehicles, a helicopter and more.